 Travelling across Europe on the second story of a Duplex train is one of the highlights of a cross-country train trip.

 IN THIS ARTICLE

 TGV Duplex are a fleet of high-speed trains, operated by the French national rail company SNCF.
 These are double-decker trains, which have more capacity than conventional TGVs and offers great views from the top deck.
 Read our guide to the TGV for more information and pictures.

-How to tell if a train is double-decker
+How to tell if a train is a double-decker